e-nagarpalika/enp-api/README.md

 ## Configure app

-Create a `.env` file in the project then  add the required params.
-You will need:
+Create a `.env` file in the project root directory then  add the required params which you can get from `.env.sample`  file in the root diectory.

-- AUTH_SECRET=
-- MONGODB_URI=
-- NODE_ENV=
-- PORT=
-- WEB_URI=

-create a data directory and add the firebase serviceAccount.json there
+Create a data directory and add the firebase serviceAccount.json there

 ## Running the project on dev for better debug